 - Master of Arts (M.A.)
 Online: Online Counseling Psychology Degree

 Those with an educational background in physiological psychology can pursue careers in a variety of different fields, including counseling and biological psychology.
 In addition, graduates can find opportunities in research or clinical settings, which involve working with both humans and animals.
 A doctoral degree, in addition to licensure, is typically required to work with patients in a clinical setting or in an independent practice.
 Here are a few employment options in this field.

 Employment Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (BLS), psychologists in general can expect to see a 12% job growth from 2012 to 2022 (www.bls.gov).
-The BLS further reports that practicing psychologists earned an average annual salary of $88,400 in May 2013.
+The BLS further reports that practicing psychologists of various specialties, including physiological psychologists, earned an average annual salary of $88,400 in May 2013.

 Physiological Psychology Related Articles

 - Recently Updated